ClintH/ixfx-docs/src/pages/data/generator.md

 ## Background

-Generators are a form of _iterator_, is an object that allows you to traverse some other data. _Iterables_ are kinds of objects that provide an iterator on request.
-This includes the usual [collections](./collections/) - arrays, maps and so on.
+Generators are a form of _iterator_, an object that allows you to traverse - that is, to step through - some other data.
+Objects are _iterable_ if they provide an iterator on request, that is, the give the possibility for stepping through their contents in some manner.
+The familiar [collections](./collections/) - arrays, maps and so on - are all iterables.

-For example, iterating over an array (remembering arrays are a kind of _iterable_)
+`for .. of` allows you to use iterator.
+In this case, we're iterating over an array (which is _iterable_):

 ```js
 for (const v of someArray) {